 A bit of history: Lakeway was founded in 1962 with the construction of the Lakeway Inn and Marina.
 Between April 1962 and April 1971, the first 17 residential sections of Lakeway were built – the area now delineated by the “Old Lakeway” signs.
 It wasn’t until 1972 that Lakeway MUD (LMUD) was formed.
 At the time, LMUD passed a bond issue that included the installation of a sewer system to all Lakeway homes within the LMUD Certificate of Convenience and Necessity (CCN), but the homeowners in this Old Lakeway area chose to opt out since they had just installed their septic systems and streets - which even today remain under the regulatory control of the LCRA.
 LMUD has since only serviced this area with potable (clean drinking) water.

-LMUD is a public utility company – we are separate from the City, that provides potable water to over 10,000 customers, wastewater to almost 9,000 customers, and recycled water – which is used for landscape irrigation to aid in water conservation.
+LMUD is a public utility company – we are separate from the City, that provides potable water to over 4,200 wastewater to 3,000 customers, and recycled water – which is used for landscape irrigation to aid in water conservation.
 You may have noticed our new purple signs along the boulevard, on the golf courses, and around other businesses in our community.
 We are the ones who are responsible for the installation, management and repairs of the sewer system being installed in the Old Lakeway area.

 Well maintained septic tanks in this area average a life expectancy of 40 years.
 With Lakeway approaching 60 years old, many of the septic tanks in the Old Lakeway area are passed this mark.
 Unfortunately, most homeowners do not realize that their septic tank has failed until they go to sell it.
 Just because your toilet flushes does not mean that there are not holes in your septic tank or tree roots compromising your drainfield.
 If you do notice an issue with your system, there are new regulations in place for septic tanks, which are regulated by TCEQ and enforced by LCRA– this means that an old septic tank most times can not be repaired – it needs to be replaced with often an even larger area for a drainfield.
 New systems cost between $30k to $40k.
 On this slide there are a few comments from actual LMUD customers who have already hooked up to the new sewer system or are prepared to do so as soon as it is made available to them.